Phase retrieval for affine groups over prime fields: Conjugate phase retrieval for doubly transitive permutation groups

-Note that these examples do not yet establish that $\Pi$ does not do conjugate phase retrieval on $\mathbb{C}^{3}$, since they only apply to a particular choice of generating vector $\psi_1$.
-But they do point to the fact that the problem of conjugate phase retrieval on all of $\mathcal{H}$ cannot be addressed by being able to solve it on each invariant subspace $\mathcal{H}_0$,$\mathcal{H}_1$ separately, somewhat contrary to common (linear) representation theoretic wisdom.
+Note that this example does not yet establish that $\Pi$ does not do conjugate phase retrieval on $\mathbb{C}^{3}$, as it only applies to a particular choice of generating vector $\psi_1$.
+But it does illustrate that the problem of conjugate phase retrieval on all of $\mathbb{C}^3$ cannot be addressed by being able to solve it on each invariant subspace $\mathcal{H}_0$,$\mathcal{H}_1$ separately, somewhat contrary to common (linear) representation theoretic wisdom.
 This phenomenon emphasizes the nonlinear nature of the conjugate phase retrieval problem.